OxSuyash/cicd-flask-aws-s3-tf/workflow.md

     ├─ docker-file/
     │  └─ Dockerfile
     ├─ run.py
+    ├─ requirements.txt
     ├─ .gitignore
     └─ .env

    ```

-3. Install dependencies
+4. Install dependencies
    ```
     pip install boto3
     pip install python-dotenv
    ```

-4. Create Access key in aws, add it in .env.
+5. Create Access key in aws, add it in .env.
 Delete access key once app is deployed on instance.
 This is development .env

+   Note: We cannot modify env var names later, because we will use them in project.
+But, in jenkins, global properties -> env vars are accessible to every pipeline.

+   So, to isolate one project env vars from other project env vars  ->  we will add project name in env var name for unique identification of project env vars.

+   Eg. ->  FLASK-APP-FLASK-HOST , E-COMM-APP-FLASK-PORT
    ```
     AWS_ACCESS_KEY_ID=
     AWS_SECRET_ACCESS_KEY=